Skip to content

 The instructions bellow serve as a configuration guide, for each section.
 By the end, you should have a comprehensive example configuration that can be tailored to your specific needs.

 ℹ : This configuration is presented using a hubless setup as an example.
 The key takeaway is the understanding of the parameters and their significance.
-If you are configuring the asset via Coreflux Hub, the same parameters and configurations apply.
+If you are configuring the connector via Coreflux Hub, the same parameters and configurations apply.

 MQTT Parameters